 Typically, your annual charge depends on whether you hold funds or shares in your stocks and shares ISA.
 Here, we assume you will invest in funds only.

-The investment platform comparison tool below shows the annual charges (platform and dealing charges only) for holding funds in a self-select ISA.
+The investment platform comparison tool below shows the annual charges (platform and dealing charges only) for holding funds in a self-select or DIY ISAs.

 Self-select ISAs are a type of stocks and shares ISA that give you the freedom to select the specific investments that make up your portfolio.